bagus149/tripleten-projects/game_analysis/README.md

 - *Platform*
 - *Year_of_Release* - tahun rilis
 - *Genre*
-- *NA_sales* - penjualan di Amerika Utara dalam satuan juta USD
+- *NA_sales* - Sales in North America in million USD
-- *EU_sales* - penjualan di Eropa dalam satuan juta USD
+- *EU_sales* - Sales in Europe in million USD
-- *JP_sales* - penjualan di Jepang dalam satuan juta USD
+- *JP_sales* - Sales in Japan in million USD
-- *Other_sales* - penjualan di negara lainnya dalam satuan juta USD
+- *Other_sales* - Sales in other countries in million USD
-- *Critic_Score* - skor ulasan dari kritikus, maksimal 100
+- *Critic_Score* - Review scores from critics, maximum 100
-- *User_score* - skor ulasan dari pengguna, maksimal 10
+- *User_score* - Review scores from users, maximum 10
 - *Rating* - ESRB

-## Tujuan:
+## Goals:
-- Menentukan pola apa saja yang menguntungkan dalam penjualan suatu game.
+- Determining profitable patterns in game sales.
-- Membuktikan beberapa hipotesis berikut:
+- Proving the following hypotheses:
-  - Rata-rata rating pengguna platform Xbox One dan PC adalah sama.
+  - The average user ratings for the Xbox One and PC platforms are the same.
-  - Rata-rata rating pengguna genre Action dan Sports berbeda.
+  - The average user ratings for the Action and Sports genres are different.

-## Library yang Digunakan:
+## Libraries:
 - pandas
 - numpy
 - matplotlib